 Dinosaur Provincial Park, Alberta

-Photo Credit: Kevin Saff
+Photo Credit: Kevin Saff on Flickr

 There aren’t many children that haven’t gone through the dinosaur phase – especially with the new Jurassic Park film out so recently!
 Much of the park is restricted to palaeontologists due to the rich nature of the area – some of the most important fossil discoveries have been made here!
 However there is still plenty to do including bus tours, family fossil safaris, walks, and of course, a Palaeontology Museum!